8by8-org/8-by-8-challenge/CONTRIBUTING.md

 - A code editor.
 [Visual Studio Code](https://code.visualstudio.com/) is a great option as it provides many helpful features for TypeScript development.
 - [Node.js](https://nodejs.org/en) - At the time of writing, Next.js requires version 18.17 or later.
+- Docker (strongly recommended, but not required.
+The alternative is to set up your own Supabase project.)

 ## Jira